Mergers and acquisitions systems thinking strategies, part 3

 Your human resources department should be the business partners for these assessments.
 Are they at the table throughout deal discussions?
 Do you have much faith in your human resources department or with a human resources consulting firm to evaluate the deal?
 Do they get it?

 If you can not get on the same page as a CFO, no wonder a human resource professional’s strategy is so narrowly focused.
 How many organizations or deal teams have a top-flight human resource business partner at the table during mergers and acquisitions transactions?
-No on has made a compelling value to be at the table.

 How can systems thinking help in valuation and integration?